-- Neighbouring must-see village: Bonnieux (13km)
+- Nearby must-see village: Bonnieux (13km)

 You can just sense the history here, from the ancient fortified wall and towers, a beautiful sundial etched in stone or the faded wall signs that are barely legible.

 - Market day: Thursday

-- Neighbouring must-see village: Lacoste (6km)
+- Nearby must-see village: Lacoste (6km)

 In contrast to the other villages in Provence, this one is so vibrant and colourful with its red stone buildings and brightly coloured painted shutters and doors.

 - Market day: Thursday

-- Neighbouring must-see village: Joucas (6km)
+- Nearby must-see village: Joucas (6km)